pythonic-emacs/anaconda-mode/README.rst

 Also you can use `pyenv-mode`_ or similar package to hold virtual environment in actual state.

 Each action above applies to ``anaconda-mode`` immediately.
-Next ``anaconda-mode`` command you call will use this environment for completion candidates search.
+The next ``anaconda-mode`` command you call will use this environment for search completion candidates.

 Tramp
 `````

-It's possible to use anaconda-mode on remote server when you connect
+It's possible to use anaconda-mode on a remote server when you connect
 to it using tramp.
 Anaconda-mode can search for completion candidates
 and all other stuff on remote server while you running Emacs locally.
 First of all open interesting remote file.